Coping with the sudden death of a pet parrot can be hard, especially if it was young.

 These symptoms may last 12-48 hours and are followed by sudden death.
 If your baby parrot died suddenly, polyomavirus might be the cause.

-Adult parrots can also catch polyomavirus.
-However, they’re typically asymptomatic and don’t become unwell.
-They can pass the virus on to their chicks.
+Adult parrots can also get polyomavirus.
+However, they’re usually asymptomatic and don’t become unwell, unwittingly passing the virus on to their chicks.

 13/ Thyroid Hyperplasia (Goiter)